Benefits of SBE Program:

 - Centralized location for processing applications and updating changes

 - Increase business opportunities

 - Certification honored by all USDOT recipients in the State

 Small businesses must meet the following requirements:

 - The eligible owner(s) controls 100% of the firm.
-An "eligible owner" is an individual who meets the requirements of (b) and (c) below.
+An "eligible owner" is an individual who meets the requirements of items(2) and (3) below.

-- Gross sales receipts of the firm do not exceed $7,500,000 annually averaged over the preceding three-year period.
+- Gross sales receipts of the firm do not exceed $7,500,000 averaged over a five-year period.